 Northern Mesopotamian peoples to

 modern Hungarians, it is interesting to notice the following: in Hurrian/Subar

 language, the word "tarshua" means "all the people", while in Sumerian

 "shag" conveyed the meaning of people as well as head or high.
 In

 Hungarian "társaság" means "society", as "köztársaság" is "republic"

 (notice that "s" in Hungarian sounds like "sh").

 Árpád's lineage assert that the oldest name of the Hungarians was

 Sabartoi Asphali, recalling their ancient Mesopotamian name Subar-tu

-and Sabir-ki, while Asphali was the Arab name of the Lower Zab river.
+and Sabir-ki, while Asphali was the Aramaic name of the Lower Zab river.